Cary Harris

-Cary Harris (born March 22, 1987) is an American football safety who was most recently a member of the Edmonton Eskimos.
-He was drafted by the Buffalo Bills in the sixth round of the 2009 NFL Draft.
+Cary Harris (born March 22, 1987) is an American former professional football safety.
+He was selected by the Buffalo Bills in the sixth round of the 2009 NFL draft.
 He played college football at Southern California as a cornerback.
-He currently is the head football coach at Calabasas High School, (Calabasas, California).

-Harris has also been a member of the Minnesota Vikings, Cincinnati Bengals, and New York Giants.
+Harris was also a member of the Minnesota Vikings, Cincinnati Bengals, New York Giants, and Edmonton Eskimos.

-Early years
+Early life

 Harris prepped at Notre Dame High School in Sherman Oaks, California where he played running back and cornerback and ran a 10.75 100 meter dash in track.

 College career

 Harris was a three-year starter between 2006 and 2008.
 He played reserve in 2005.
-He was a two-time All-Pac-10 honorable mention player in 2007 and 2008 and was considered a top cornerback for the 2009 NFL Draft.
+He was a two-time All-Pac-10 honorable mention player in 2007 and 2008 and was considered a top cornerback for the 2009 NFL draft.

 Harris was one of twelve USC players invited to the 2009 NFL Scouting Combine that season.

 Professional football

 Buffalo Bills

-Harris was drafted by the Buffalo Bills in the sixth round (183rd overall) of the 2009 NFL Draft.
+Harris was drafted by the Buffalo Bills in the sixth round (183rd overall) of the 2009 NFL draft.
 He was waived during final cuts on September 5, 2009, but was re-signed to the team's practice squad on September 6.
 He was promoted to the active roster on November 20, and recorded two interceptions in the final game of the 2009 season against the Indianapolis Colts.
 He was re-signed on March 29, 2010.

 He was released by the Bills on October 22, 2010, and worked out for the Philadelphia Eagles shortly afterward, but was not offered a contract.